QuentinRa/blog.quentinra.dev/tools/doxygen/index.md

 ## Generate your documentation website

 You will need a file called
-``Doxyfile`` in order to compile your documentation.
+``Doxyfile`` to compile your documentation.

 You can create one with default values with ``doxygen -g``.

-When created, you should check theses lines and modify them if wanted
+When created, you should check these lines and modify them if wanted

 * ``PROJECT_NAME = "..."`` : project name